-Babel Buster BB3-7301 Token and Packet LEDs reflect BACnet MS/TP traffic, and the Ethernet activity LED will indicate network traffic in general.
+Babel Buster BB3-7302 Token and Packet LEDs reflect BACnet MS/TP traffic, and the Ethernet activity LED will indicate network traffic in general.

-Babel Buster BB3-7301 LEDs indicate as follows (LEDs are bi-color):
+Babel Buster BB3-7302 LEDs indicate as follows (LEDs are bi-color):

 Token Flashes green each time the MS/TP token is passed.
-F yellow each time the gateway sends a Poll For Master MS/TP link.
-(If it appears to be solid yellow, this is an indication that it is never passing the token, meaning seeing any other devices on the network to pass the toto.)
+Flashes yellow each time the gateway sends a Poll For Master on the MS/TP link.
+(If it appears to be solid yellow, this is an indication that it is never passing the token, meaning it is not seeing any other devices on the network to pass the token to.)
 Packet Flashes green each time a request is sent on the MS/TP link, or a reply is received on the MS/TP link.
 Flashes red if the request resulted in an error.
 Ethernet Activity Green LED is on solid during portions of the boot-up process, and then flashes briefly when Ethernet network traffic is detected.
 Ethernet Link Yellow LED indicates an Ethernet link is present.
 This indicator will light if a link is present regardless of processor or network activity.
 If not lit, check network wiring.